Opinion: The life and work of Seuk Kim, pilot and animal rescuer

 Seuk Kim saved lives.

 He was at the controls of a small aircraft last Sunday night when it crashed in the snow of the Catskill Mountains.
-Several rescued dogs were onboard, who Mr. Kim was flying from Maryland to the Animal Shelter of Schoharie Valley in Howes Cave, New York.
+Several rescued dogs were onboard, who Mr. Kim was flying from Maryland to the Animal Shelter of Schoharie Valley in Howes Cave, N.Y.

 "Over the years, Seuk helped to save the lives of hundreds of animals who would have otherwise been euthanized due to overcrowding at animal shelters," Maggie Pryor, director of the shelter, told us.